TedHusted/awake/awake.md/awake.md

 	“You mean cars like a Stratos could have a test mode?” asks Park.

 	“Yes.
 It’s fairly recent and kept on the down-low.
 My supervisor used to say that ‘The first rule of test mode is that we don’t talk about test mode’.”
-Frederico pauses and then adds: “But if it were used, it would show up on the event data recorder.”
+Frederico pauses and adds: “But if it were used, it would show up on the event data recorder.”

 	Back in the car, Tate links, “Test mode.
 Weird.
 Now what?”